 In auditing the financial statements, we have concluded that the Directors' use of going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the Directors' assessment of the entity's ability to continue as a going concern basis of accounting included:
+Our evaluation of the Directors' assessment of the entity's ability to continue as a going concern basis of accounting included the following:

-- Examining management assessment on going concern and performed an independent assessment of the inputs and assumptions used by management in preparing their assessment on going concern by comparing the assumptions and estimates used elsewhere in the preparation of the financial statements; - Reviewing the new financing agreement in January 2022, the new investment received in April 2022 and the subsequent repayment of the Exchangeable notes; - Evaluating management's assessment of any liquidity issues with the company by reviewing if the company has enough liquidity sources from operating activities; - Making inquiries with the Directors and reviewing board minutes available up to and including the date of authorisation of the financial statements in order to understand the future plans of the company; - Assessing the adequacy of the disclosures with respect to the going concern assertion; and - Obtaining a signed letter of representation from the Directors that it is appropriate to prepare the financial statements on a going concern basis and the Directors have considered various financing options to meet its repayment obligations under the exchangeable notes over the next 12 months.
+- We examined the directors' assessment on going concern and performed an independent assessment of the inputs and assumptions used by the directors in preparing their assessment on going concern by comparing the assumptions and estimates used elsewhere in the preparation of the financial statements; - We reviewed the amended and restated senior secured term loan credit facility in February 2023 and the divestiture of the group's Fitzgerald business in April 2023; - We evaluated the directors' assessment of any liquidity issues with the group and parent company by reviewing if the group and parent company has sufficient liquidity sources from operating activities for at least 12 months from the date of approval of the financial statements; - We made enquiries with the Directors and reviewed board minutes available up to and including the date of authorisation of the financial statements in order to understand the future plans of the group and parent company; - We assessed the adequacy of the disclosures with respect to the going concern assumption; and - We obtained a signed letter of representation from the Directors that it is appropriate to prepare the financial statements on a going concern basis and that the Directors have considered various financing options to meet its repayment obligations regarding the exchangeable notes over the next 12 months.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group and parent company's ability to continue as a going concern for a period of at least twelve months from the date when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group and parent company's ability to continue as a going concern for a period of at least 12 months from the date when the financial statements are authorised for issue.
 Our responsibilities and the responsibilities of the Directors with respect to going concern are described in the relevant sections of this report.